umee-network/umee/x/leverage/spec/05_endblock.md

 After interest accrues, a portion of the amount for each denom is added to the state's `ReservedAmount` of each borrowed denomination.

 Then, an additional portion of interest accrued is transferred from the `leverage` module account to the `oracle` module to fund its reward pool.

-## Update Exchange Rates

-Because [uToken Exchange Rates](01_concepts.md#uToken-Exchange-Rate) only change with interest accrual, they are reculculated and stored every epoch for each accepted asset type.